Pash10g/MUG2610/README.md

 Requirements
 ------------------------------------------

-Install you mongoDB 3.4 development edition from : https://www.mongodb.com/download-center#community (see Development Releases)
+Install your MongoDB 3.4 development edition from : https://www.mongodb.com/download-center#community (see Development Releases)

-Run the mongodb standalone instance.
+Run the mongod standalone instance.

 Clone this project and cd to `MUG2610` directory.